 Who are the top 8 women bodybuilders of all time?
 As far back as the late 19th century, individuals like Eugen Sandow popularized the sport of bodybuilding.
-For the longest time, bodybuilding was a men-only sport, and women first entered bodybuilding in the 1970s.
+However, bodybuilding was a men-only sport for the longest time, and female bodybuilders first entered the sport in the 1970s.

 But, despite their later start, female bodybuilders have made an impressive name for themselves.
 Over the years, we’ve seen thousands of amazing women step on the bodybuilding stage and show the work they’ve put into their bodies.

 A List of the 8 Best Female BodyBuilders of All Time

 Today, we’ll go over the top 8 female bodybuilders of all time.
 In ranked from first to eighth, here they are:

 1. Iris Kyle

 Iris Kyle is considered the best female bodybuilder of all time.
 Kyle was born on August 22, 1974, in Benton Harbor, Michigan.
 Her height was 5 ft 7 in, her competition weight was 167 lbs, and her off-season weight was 180 lbs.

 She has won ten overalls and two heavyweight Ms. Olympia titles since her professional debut.
 Her Olympia titles span 14 years, from 2001 – 2014.

 Iris Kyle’s consistent competition domination has made her a fan favorite, and other competitors often cite her as an inspiration and role model.

 Lenda Murray is also one of the most decorated women bodybuilders, ranking second behind Iris Kyle with eight overalls and two heavyweight Mr. Olympia titles.